-S. 660 would entitle the University of Alaska to select up to 500,000 acres of certain federal land in or adjacent to Alaska.
+S. 744 would entitle the University of Alaska to select up to 500,000 acres of certain federal land in or adjacent to Alaska.
+That action could lead to a loss of offsetting receipts that the federal government would otherwise collect under current law.
 The university's land grant holdings currently total 140,000 acres.

-In exchange for the first 250,000 acres, the university would convey to the Secretary of the Interior about 12,000 acres of land within the boundaries of national parks and wildlife refuges.
+In exchange for the first 250,000 acres, the university would convey to the Secretary of the Interior about 14,000 acres of land within the boundaries of national parks and wildlife refuges.
 The bill also provides that if the state of Alaska grants up to 250,000 acres of state-owned land to the university, then the university could obtain up to 250,000 acres of additional federal land on an acre-for-acre basis to match the land granted by the state.
-Thus, S. 660 would allow the university to obtain up to 750,000 acres of federal and state land.
+Thus, S. 744 would allow the university to obtain up to 750,000 acres of federal and state land.